-Sewing Terms for Beginners – 13 Words Every Sewer Should Know
+Sewing Terms for Beginners – A Glossary of Words Every Sewer Should Know

 bias: